SimonPoparda/SpotifyETL/README.md

         print("Error:", response.status_code, response.reason)
 ```

-I also extracted them from JSON to dataframe
+I also extracted them from a JSON to a dataframe
 ```py
 headers = {
     'Authorization': 'Bearer ' + access_token